 SECoast launched in January 2016 as a nonprofit nonpartisan collaborative effort partnering concerned local residents in coastal Connecticut and the Lower Connecticut River Valley with the statewide resources and expertise of The Connecticut Trust for Historic Preservation.
-We have since formally separated from the Trust, to expand across the southern New England coastline from Greenwich, Connecticut to Charlestown, Rhode Island.
+We have since formally separated from the Trust to expand across the southern New England coastline from Greenwich, Connecticut to Charlestown, Rhode Island.
 SECoast is a tax exempt organization under Section 501(c)3 of the Internal Revenue Code.

 In over a year of work leading and educating opposition to the Federal Railroad Administration’s plans for high-speed rail in Connecticut and Rhode Island, SECoast has gained a reputation as a fierce, principled, advocate of historic preservation, environmental protection, open and honest government.
 Our work has been the subject of several dozen press interviews in Politico, the Associated Press, Bloomberg News, WNPR, Connecticut Mirror, Hartford Courant, New Haven Register, Greenwich Time, Providence Journal, New London Day, Westerly Sun, and others.
 An archive of that work is available here.
 We have a very active social media presence on Facebook, where you can find us here and on Twitter here.